ellisp/ellisp.github.io/_posts/2015-10-10-X13ARIMA-SEATS.md

 {% endhighlight %}

 ## Create a new ggplot2 stat
 So that's nice, but to make this feel super useful and integrate into my graphics-based data exploration workflow, I'm going to want to seasonally adjust on the fly a dataset that is sliced and diced by different dimensions.
-I want something that works like geom_smooth().
-Luckily, Hadley Wickham's amazing ggplot2 package is designed to allow exactly this sort of extension.
-We just need to create a new statistical transformation, with the help of the proto package which lets us briefly treat R as though it were an object-oriented programming language.
+I want something that works like `geom_smooth()`.
+Luckily, Hadley Wickham's amazing `ggplot2` package is designed to allow exactly this sort of extension.
+We just need to create a new statistical transformation, with the help of the `proto` package which lets us briefly treat R as though it were an object-oriented programming language.

-In the code below, StatSeas is an object that creates functions, and stat_seas(...) is a function that works just like stat_smooth(), except instead of fitting a scatter plot smoother it performs a call to X-13ARIMA-SEATS with whatever arguments the user has passed through with the ....
+In the code below, `StatSeas` is an object that creates functions, and `stat_seas(...)` is a function that works just like `stat_smooth()`, except instead of fitting a scatter plot smoother it performs a call to X-13ARIMA-SEATS with whatever arguments the user has passed through with the `...`.
 The user has to specify the frequency and the starting point of the time series, and the approach isn't robust to missing values (ie all the time series after slicing into groups need to begin at the same date).

 {% highlight R lineanchors %}
 library(proto)